-

 99% recommend us Lower prices - guaranteed Financially protected by ATOL

-A small Central American country between Costa Rica and Colombia, it packs a surprising amount of diversity into a small area.
-With two coastlines (the Pacific and the Caribbean), it is a beach lover’s haven, but also offers wildlife-rich rainforests and spectacular mountain scenery.
+A small Central American country between Costa Rica and Colombia, Panama packs a surprising amount of diversity into a small area, equivalent to around a third of the UK.
+With two coastlines (the Pacific and the Caribbean), it is a beach lover’s haven, but it also offers wildlife-rich rainforests and spectacular mountain scenery.
 Combine Panama’s varied landscapes with the range of indigenous cultures and urban life, and one begins to understand why it is an emerging tourism destination.

-Panama City, the country’s capital, is home to the majority of the country’s population, with 430 000 people calling it home.
+Panama City, the country’s capital, is home to the majority of the country’s 4.5 million-person population, with the greater metropolitan area housing around half of that.
 The city skyline is dominated by glistening skyscrapers, although the well-preserved old town is also a tourist draw.
-The city has a fast-paced raw energy, and mixes 21st century modernity with a chaotic Latin American edge.
-Outside the city though, it is still easy to stumble upon traditional Panama, with the Guna Indians one of the most notable indigenous groups in the country.
+The city has a fast-paced raw energy and mixes 21st-century modernity with a chaotic Latin American edge.
+Outside the city, though, it is still easy to stumble upon traditional Panama, with the Guna Indians one of the most notable indigenous groups in the country.
 There are various locations up and down the country where visitors can learn about the Guna and other indigenous groups, as well as what life is like for rural Panamanians.